Configure the Windows Firewall to Allow SQL Server Access

 |The browse button in Management Studio uses UDP to connect to the SQL Server Browser Service.
 For more information, see SQL Server Browser Service (Database Engine and SSAS).||UDP port 1434||UDP is a connectionless protocol.

-The firewall has a setting (UnicastResponsesToMulticastBroadcastDisabled Property of the INetFwProfile Interface) which controls the behavior of the firewall with respect to unicast responses to a broadcast (or multicast) UDP request.
+The firewall has a setting (UnicastResponsesToMulticastBroadcastDisabled Property of the INetFwProfile Interface) which controls the behavior of the firewall and unicast responses to a broadcast (or multicast) UDP request.
 It has two behaviors:

 If the setting is TRUE, no unicast responses to a broadcast are permitted at all.
 Enumerating services will fail.

 If the setting is FALSE (default), unicast responses are permitted for 3 seconds.
-The length of time is not configurable.
+The length of time isn't configurable.
 In a congested or high-latency network, or for heavily loaded servers, tries to enumerate instances of SQL Server might return a partial list, which might mislead users.

 |IPsec traffic||UDP port 500 and UDP port 4500||If the domain policy requires network communications to be done through IPsec, you must also add UDP port 4500 and UDP port 500 to the exception list.
 IPsec is an option using the New Inbound Rule Wizard in the Windows Firewall snap-in.
 For more information, see Using the Windows Firewall with Advanced Security Snap-in below.|